Frequently Asked Questions (FAQs)

 Miscellaneous

-What is UC San Diego's current visitor policy?
+What are UC San Diego's current COVID policies?

 How does UC San Diego determine College placement for incoming students?